Batheaston: Transport

 The 3 mi £45 million A46 dual-carriageway Batheaston/Swainswick bypass opened in summer 1996.
 It joins the main A4 road which used to follow the Fosse Way which runs through the village.
-Despite the expense, the road failed to achieve its original objectives to link to the A36 either side of Bathampton and so alleviate traffic through London Road and Cleveland Bridge.

 The village is on the route of the Limestone Link, a 36 mi long-distance footpath from the Mendip Hills in Somerset to Cold Aston in the Cotswolds in Gloucestershire.

+The centre of Bath is also accessible through Batheaston via the bus routes that operate in the area.

 Religious sites

-The parish church of Batheaston is the Church of St John The Baptist, and the parish is joined with St Catherine.
+The Anglican parish church of Batheaston is the Church of St John The Baptist, and the parish is joined with St Catherine.
 It was built in the 12th century, and remodelled in the late 15th century.
-The west tower which has four stages with a pierced embattled parapet, setback buttresses, projecting octagonal stairs, and a turret at the south-east corner which terminates in a spirelet, was rebuilt in 1834 by John Pinch the Younger of Bath.
+The west tower – which has four stages with a pierced embattled parapet, setback buttresses, projecting octagonal stairs, and a turret at the south-east corner which terminates in a spirelet – was rebuilt in 1834 by John Pinch the Younger of Bath.
 It has pointed perpendicular two-light windows with cusped heads and the east side has a canopied niche containing a figure, probably St John.
 The church is a Grade II* listed building.

+The Catholic Church of the Good Shepherd, in the Diocese of Clifton, was built in 1967 in poured concrete in the brutalist architecture style, with an internally colourful large translucent window made of Kalwall (a type of polycarbonate).
+It closed in 2020 owing to a declining congregation, and in 2025 planning permission was granted to demolish the church and replace it with homes.